-The Recipient shall not validate some specific R/Cs, because it is considered that only the Sender can verify the accuracy of the information included in the message exchanged.
-Consequently, the Recipient shall not reject an incoming IE based on the validation result of these specific R/Cs.
+The Recipient shall not validate some specific R&Cs, because it is considered that only the Sender can verify the accuracy of the information included in the message exchanged.
+Consequently, the Recipient shall not reject an incoming IE based on the validation result of these specific R&Cs.

 Validation values

-Based on the above principles, Rules/Conditions validation definition for Sender and Recipient will be based on the below allowed set of validation values for the Common Domain IEs:
+Based on the above principles, Rules & Conditions validation definition for Sender and Recipient will be based on the below allowed set of validation values for the Common Domain IEs:

 “R” (Required validation by all countries)